ietf-teep/teep-in-cc/README.md

    data and applications will be protected from illegal access or tampering.

-Yang, et al.            Expires 23 December 2022                [Page 2]
+Yang, et al.             Expires 4 February 2023                [Page 2]

-Internet-Draft   teep usecase for confidential computing       June 2022
+Internet-Draft   teep usecase for confidential computing     August 2022

    In the scenario of confidential computing in network, network users will attest the TEE in confidential computing and provision private